-As we all celebrate the NHS at 70 – it provides educators (teachers and youth group leaders) the perfect backdrop to support existing curriculum and programmes for children and young people.
-The celebrations will also provide opportunities for young people to support local or national NHS 70 events – or to plan their own.
+The NHS 70th birthday celebrations provide educators (teachers and youth group leaders) the perfect backdrop to support existing curriculum and programmes for children and young people.
+The celebrations will also provide opportunities for young people to support local or national NHS 70th birthday events – or to plan their own.

-Whether lessons or tasks delivered as part of personal, social, health and economic education (PSHE), youth group activities, or careers guidance – NHS 70 offers educators the opportunity to inspire young people to think about their own health and wellbeing, mental health resilience and self-development.
+Whether lessons or tasks delivered as part of personal, social, health and economic education (PSHE), youth group activities, or careers guidance – the NHS’s 70th birthday offers educators the opportunity to inspire young people to think about their own health and wellbeing, mental health resilience and self-development.

-At the beginning of December 2017, we will launch guidance, tips and links on this page to help in the planning of lessons, tasks and activities to coincide with NHS 70 celebrations when they start in January 2018.
+Shortly, we will launch guidance, tips and links on this page to help teachers and other educators in the planning of lessons, tasks and activities to coincide with NHS’s 70th celebrations.